Tootman/djstestmap/README.md

   - Exporting Related Spreadsheet
   - Populating the source map with set of Related Data and exporting as new shapefile
    - Add photo to Related Data
+   - Integrage PWA offline capability into App
+    - Cache of basemap Tiles

 ## Notes ##
  - See Google slides for Schematics ,documentation